LunsfordSpace/README-Assistance/ReadMe Template.md

   4) Clone the repository to your desktop: `$ git clone https://github.com/LondresRi/ReadMe-Assistance.git`
   5) Run the command `cd ReadMe-Assistance` to enter into the project directory.
   6) View or Edit:
-      * IDE - Run the command `atom .` or `code .` to open the project in Atom or VisualStudio Code respectively for review and editing.
+      * Code Editor - Run the command `atom .` or `code .` to open the project in Atom or VisualStudio Code respectively for review and editing.
       * Text Editor - Open by double clicking on any of the files to open in a text editor.

   #### Download